Alpha-Cluster Model, Charge Symmetry of Nuclear Force and Single Particle Bound State Potential in Symmetrical Nuclei: LPPR OBTAIND IN ALPHA-CLUSTER MODEL

-where $\Delta {E_{np1}}$ and $\Delta{E_{np}}$ are the differences of one $np$-pair neutron and the proton binding energies, odd $np$-pairs have index 1.
-From the analysis of the experimental binding energies and the Coulomb energies (7) of the lightest nuclei with $Z,Z_1\le$ 8 some important values were obtained \cite{24,25}.
-These are the binding energy and the Coulomb energy of one $\alpha$-cluster (absolute values are given) $\varepsilon_{\alpha}=\varepsilon_{\rm^4He}$ ($\varepsilon_{\rm^4He}=$28.296 MeV \cite{28}) and $\varepsilon^C_\alpha$=0.764 MeV, the binding energy and the Coulomb energy of a cluster-cluster interaction $\varepsilon_{\alpha \alpha}=$2.425 MeV and $\varepsilon^C_{\alpha \alpha}$=1.925 MeV and the Coulomb energy of the interaction of the single $np$-pair in odd $Z_1$ nucleus with the $\alpha$-cluster of its close vicinity $\varepsilon^C_{np \alpha}$=1.001 MeV.
-Also a simple formula to describe the binding energies of symmetrical nuclei with $Z,Z_1\le$29 was found \cite{22} $E=N_\alpha\varepsilon_\alpha+3(N_\alpha-2)\varepsilon_{\alpha \alpha}$ for the nuclei with even $Z$ and $E_1=E+14$ MeV for the nuclei with odd $Z_1$, which means that one added $\alpha$-cluster brings three new links with the closest ones.
+which is right at one condition that is EPN condition.
+From the analysis of the experimental binding energies and the Coulomb energies (4) of the lightest nuclei with $Z,Z_1\le 8$, where there are only short links, some other quantities were obtained \cite{23,24,25,26}.
+These are the binding energy and the Coulomb energy of a cluster-cluster interaction $\varepsilon_{\alpha \alpha}=$2.425 MeV and $\varepsilon^C_{\alpha \alpha}$=1.925 MeV and the Coulomb energy of the interaction of the single $np$-pair in odd $Z_1$ nucleus with the $\alpha$-cluster of its close vicinity $\varepsilon^C_{np \alpha}$=1.001 MeV.
+Also a simple formula to describe the binding energies of symmetrical nuclei with 6$\le Z,Z_1\le$29 was found \cite{23} $E=N_\alpha\varepsilon_\alpha+3(N_\alpha-2)\varepsilon_{\alpha \alpha}$ for the nuclei with even $Z$ and $E_1=E+14$ MeV for the nuclei with odd $Z_1$, which means that one added $\alpha$-cluster brings three new links with the closest ones and the $np$-pair in $Z_1$ nucleus has links with the three alpha-clusters of its close vicinity.
 The formula means that the long range Coulomb energy must be compensated by the surface tension energy, which allows one to find a formula to calculate the latter.
-Thus a successful formula to calculate binding energy for stable and beta-stable nuclei as well as for the nuclei around the stable valley has been found \cite{25}.
+Thus a successful formula to calculate binding energy for stable and beta-stable nuclei as well as for the nuclei around the stability valley has been found \cite{26}.
 In the formula the binding energy of $\alpha$-clusters is calculated separately from the energy of excess neutron pairs ($nn$-pairs).
-The accuracy of the calculation is comparable with the Weizs\"acker formula \cite{29}, but unlike this well known formula the parameters used in the model are not fitting ones, they had been found from analysis of the binding energies of reduced amount of symmetrical nuclei.
-Another important finding proving the $\alpha$-cluster representation is that the nuclear radius for a stable and a beta-stable nucleus is defined by the number of the $\alpha$-clusters rather than by the total number of the nucleons.
-The simplest formula for nuclear radius growing with $Z,Z_1$ is as follows \cite{24,25}
+The accuracy of the calculation is comparable with the Weizs\"acker formula \cite{30}, but unlike this well known formula the parameters used in the model are not fitting ones, they had been found from analysis of the binding energies of reduced amount of symmetrical nuclei.